namjaejeon/smb3-kernel/Documentation/filesystems/ntfsplus.rst

 case_sensitive=<BOOL>	If case_sensitive is specified, treat all file names as
-			case sensitive and create file names in the POSIX namespace.
-Otherwise the default behaviour is to treat file names as case insensitive and to create file names in the WIN32/LONG name space.
+			case sensitive and create file names in the POSIX namespace (default behavior).
 Note, the Linux NTFS driver will never create short file names and will remove them on rename/delete of the corresponding long file name.
 Note that files remain accessible via their short file name, if it exists.

-If case_sensitive, you will need to provide the correct case of the short file name.
+nocase=<BOOL>		If nocase is specified, treat file names case-insensitively.

 disable_sparse=<BOOL>	If disable_sparse is specified, creation of sparse
 			regions, i.e. holes, inside files is disabled for the